 “ ‘I will send my messenger ahead of you,

 They had gone to see a prophet, a messenger.
 They were drawn.
 Belief beckoned.
 There was more to come.
 Jesus.

-There is a phase Jesus spoke in John 6:44 helps us understand the drawing we feel, why we went, what we went to see- “the Father who sent me draws him.”
+There is a phase Jesus spoke in John 6:44 that helps us understand the drawing we feel, why we went, what we went to see- “the Father who sent me draws him.”
 The question what did you go to see points to an action of God already drawing you.
 They went out to the desert to see, to hear a messenger of God and to leave a life of sin.
 The Father sent John to prepare the way for the Son.
-But what about us?
+And what about us?

 Romans 3:10 “None is righteous, no, not one.”
 So what draws us?

 Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist; yet whoever is least in the kingdom of heaven is greater than he.
 Matthew 11:7-11